 $ sudo memtester 200M 2

-This is how the test output looks like.
+This is what the test output looks like.

 The output indicated that I do not have any errors in my RAM.
 Lucky much for how roughly I sometimes use my Laptop.

-There is, however, one limitation of this command: you can only scan RAM upto the size of free RAM on your system.
-The memtest86+ utility at boot GRUB menu is what you can use to thoroughly test your RAM.
+There is, however, one limitation of this command: you can only scan RAM up to the size of free RAM on your system.
+The memtest86+ utility at boot GRUB menu is what you can use to test your RAM thoroughly.

 So these were a few commands through which you could know all about the RAM installed on your Ubuntu system.
-You also learned how to use the memtest utility so that you can be sure that your RAM is working optimally.
+You also learned how to use the memtest utility to ensure that your RAM works optimally.